 - Advises clients in connection with government investigations relating to health care fraud and abuse, including federal and state fraud issues such as anti-kickback, self-referral, false claims, and false billings

 - Represents clients in complex commercial litigation matters, including business, contract, breach of fiduciary duty, and securities actions

 - Provides representation to employers in federal and state trial and appellate courts and in arbitration on a broad range of employment law issues, involving, among other things, breach of employment contracts, restrictive covenants, and confidentiality agreements; partnership and compensation disputes; employee misconduct; and harassment and discrimination claims

 - Represents organizations and individuals under investigation for, or charged with, alleged violations of business-related federal and state criminal law, including allegations of fraud (including accounting, securities, and health care fraud), corruption and bribery charges, embezzlement, financial improprieties, and grant mismanagement

 - Conducts internal investigations on behalf of corporations, hospitals, and nonprofit organizations facing potential action by local, state, or federal agencies

-An accomplished trial attorney, Mr. Loya has successfully tried more than 20 criminal jury and bench trials in courts throughout the country.
+An accomplished trial attorney, Edward has successfully tried more than 20 criminal jury and bench trials in courts throughout the country.
 He has extensive experience in the public and private sectors conducting investigations in both English and Spanish.

-While attending law school, Mr. Loya was the Co-President of his graduating class and Editor in Chief of the Stanford Journal of Law, Business & Finance.
+While attending law school, Edward was the Co-President of his graduating class and Editor in Chief of the Stanford Journal of Law, Business & Finance.
 He externed for the Honorable Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.